 Hamburg is also a city where locals know to arrive early or make advance brunch reservations, especially on weekends.
-Those who do neither risk waiting in long queues and may miss out on starting the day with a good meal.
+The third alternative involves waiting in long queues and possibly missing out on starting the day with a good meal.

 Our Favorite Hamburg Brunch Spots

 After we discovered that Hamburg has great restaurants and coffee shops, it wasn’t a stretch to expand our culinary exploration to include brunch.
 Once we did, we quickly found a number of fun spots contending for the title of best brunch in Hamburg.

 Some of these worthy brunch spots specialize in the mid-day meal while others also focus on roasting single origin coffee bans.
 These are our favorites:

 Nora Ramm put her heart into opening Mit Herz und Zucker in 2016 and sprinkled sugar on top for good measure.
 Mit Herz und Zucker literally translates to With Heart and Sugar.
 Her oncoming efforts have spread to a second location that’s just as popular as the original.

 Mit Herz und Zucker champions sustainability by sourcing its milk and grains from local farms and its coffee beans from Playground, one of Hamburg’s best coffee roasters.
 This sourcing is more than just trendy.
 The quality of these ingredients directly impacts the quality of the food that comes out of the kitchen.

 Mit Herz und Zucker serves a tight brunch seven days each week and doesn’t take reservations.

 In addition to croissants and cakes, its breakfast menu includes dishes like blueberry Bircher muesli, chia bowls and avocado toast.
 However, we didn’t order any of those dishes.
 Instead, we ordered pancakes and scrambled eggs plus coffee to wash it all down.